FI0230 – Sponsored Projects – Subaward Origination and Subrecipient Monitoring

 - If required by the prime funding agency, PI/department should work with the purchasing department and campus/unit pre-award office to develop a small business subcontracting plan.
 (NOTE: Some agencies may require a small business subcontracting plan be developed prior to submission of the proposal.)

-- As soon as possible after receipt of award, the PI/department should prepare and obtain approval for a JUSTIFICATION FOR NON-COMPETITIVE PURCHASES AND CONTRACTS in IRIS, and complete any other approved processes required by the campus pre-award office, such as entering the proposed subaward into IRIS or proposal management system and routing for approvals.
+- As soon as possible after receipt of award, the PI/department should prepare and obtain approval for a JUSTIFICATION FOR NON-COMPETITIVE PURCHASES AND CONTRACTS in the accounting system, and complete any other approved processes required by the campus pre-award office, such as entering the proposed subaward into the accounting system or proposal management system and routing for approvals.

 - The PI/department must work closely with the pre-award office to process amendments (e.g., change in PI, no-cost extension, rebudgeting, etc.) to subawards.